civican/legisinfo/44-1/bills/C-11/bill_text.md

     **(1.1)** In making regulations under paragraph (1)(b), the Commission shall consider the following matters:

-      whether Canadian producers, including independent producers, have a right or interest in relation to a program, including copyright or any other right or interest, that allows them to control and benefit in a fair and equitable manner from the exploitation of the program;
+      whether Canadians, including independent producers, have a right or interest in relation to a program, including copyright, that allows them to control and benefit in a significant and equitable manner from the exploitation of the program;

       whether key creative positions in the production of a program are primarily held by Canadians;